OFFICIAL RULES

 1. Do the short course and finish in Victoria

-The first stage is a qualifier for those continuing on and is a great option as a skill builder, a trial run for folks considering the full race for the future, or people with limited time- this is big adventure in a single go.
+The Proving Ground is a qualifier for those continuing on and is a great option as a skill builder, a trial run for folks considering the full race for the future.
+However, any team wishing to enter for just the Proving Ground will be vetted as though they are doing the full race.
+The Strait of Juan de Fuca is … real.

-750 miles from PT to AK, passing through the waypoint in Bella Bella, all before the sweep boat catches you or July 5 rolls around.
+750 miles from PT to AK, passing through two waypoints at Seymour Narrows and in Bella Bella, all before the sweep boat catches you or DAY DONE rolls around.

 Need more specific info?